Konocti Harbor: Closure

-Possible Sale and Reopening
+Sale and reopening

 On September 5, 2013 it was reported by a local newspaper that a sale of Konocti Harbor Resort and Spa was in the works by Resort Equities.
 The company plans to reopen the resort and make significant upgrades, including a "small waterside bar and grill at the northern terminus of the promenade, improving the functionality of the clubhouse with a port cochere and arrival court as well as creating new indoor/outdoor public spaces at the lakeside, expanding the number of concert parking spaces located onsite, and concentrating them in closer proximity to the amphitheater, relocating the boat yard building for repair and storage of watercraft away from the shoreline to a less strategic location on the property, improving the amphitheater facility with structural repairs where needed, new concession stands and landscaping, bringing the existing resort buildings into compliance with current ADA, life safety, seismic resistance and energy conservation codes, upgrading the landscaping, fountains, entrance gates and other site improvements (driveways, sidewalks, curbs, retaining walls, lighting and signage) to contemporary standards and creating a small vineyard and wine tasting pavilion on the site of an existing parking lot."

-In May 2014 it was announced that the group which was attempting to purchase the resort had failed to obtain the necessary financing.
+In May 2014, it was announced that the group which was attempting to purchase the resort had failed to obtain the necessary financing.

-Konocti Harbor Resort sold on Wednesday March 21, 2018 to an undisclosed buyer.
-Country Air Properties out of Lakeport represented the buyer.
-No other information was disclosed at the time of the sale.
+Konocti Harbor Resort sold on Wednesday March 21, 2018 to Clear Lake Resort Services LLC, held by the Saberi family, which owns transportation and petroleum businesses in the San Francisco Bay Area.
+The resort held a soft-opening in April 2023, with an operational 124-room hotel, marina and Andy's Tavern restaurant, but no immediate plans to reopen the outdoor amphitheater.
+The resort closed for the cold season and reopened for business on May 1, 2024.